Rebound Effects

 |

 Although there is still a net reduction in fuel consumption, the increased vehicle mileage tends to exacerbate other transportation problems, including traffic congestion, road and parking facility costs, crashes, pollution and urban sprawl.
-Ignoring these Rebound Effects tends to overstate the benefits of fuel efficiency standards, and undervalues TDM as an emission reduction strategy (Litman, 2002).
+Ignoring these Rebound Effects tends to overstate the benefits of fuel efficiency standards, and undervalues TDM as an emission reduction strategy (Litman 2002).

 This helps explain why motor vehicle crash rates have not declined as much as would be expected considering the large improvements that have occurred over the last half-century in motorist protection, reduced drunk driving, and emergency medical treatment (TDM Safety Impacts).
-It also explains why traffic densities have increased significantly over the last decades, with vehicles following closer behind each other on congested roads (TRB, 2000).
+It also explains why traffic densities have increased significantly over the last decades, with vehicles following closer behind each other on congested roads.
 This increased feeling of safety may also contribute to overall increases in vehicle mileage.
 This is not to suggest that improved motorist protection provides no benefits.
 There is usually a 2/3 net reduction in traffic casualties, and motorists benefit from increased traffic speeds and mobility.
 However, the safety benefits are not as large as would be predicted if Rebound Effects are ignored, and there are increased risks to other road users.

 Although many TDM strategies improve Road Safety, they do this by changing the amount and type of mobility that occurs, rather than reducing risk per vehicle-mile.
 Failing to consider this Rebound Effect tends to overstate the benefits of conventional safety strategies, such as vehicle occupant protection, and understates the value of TDM as a traffic safety strategy.